nadiamariduena/opensea-marketplace/README.md

 #### There we will need to generate the following:

-- This is from the [original repository](https://github.com/CleverProgrammers/opensea-blockchain-youtube/blob/main/pages/collections/%5BcollectionId%5D.js) but **you need your own, with your own data** , so dont copy and paste it as it will give your errors, since the **url contains an image that you need to generate in sanity**
+- The code below is from the [original repository](https://github.com/CleverProgrammers/opensea-blockchain-youtube/blob/main/pages/collections/%5BcollectionId%5D.js) but **you need your own, with your own data** , so dont copy and paste it as it will give your errors, since the **url contains an image that you need to generate in sanity**

 <br>